nn1900/baseline/README.md

 ___Note: as of the current release, only mysql database is supported.
-But support for other databases has been planed.___
+But support for other databases has been planned.___

 # Description
 A simple database migration and versioning tool.
 Basically, it works by maintaining change logs in the